What to pack / Where to go / Before you go / Country summaries / On the road / Resources / Images / Links / Home

 • Locals: Most Sri Lankans are charming, helpful and much less hassle than in India.
 The level of spoken English is good, and most signs are bi-lingual.
 Even the touts usually leave you alone if you ask them nicely.

 • Other travellers: Mostly northern European package tourists on the beaches and in ancient cities, fewer elsewhere.
+The Easter shootings in 2019 caused visitors to drop off.

 • Tourist factor: 8/10 on the beaches, 5/10 elsewhere.